-Once the allegations of the complainant are established, the principal, assistant principal, or designee will gather other evidence, which often involves interviews of the alleged aggressor(s) and/or other witnesses.
-If appropriate, the principal, assistant principal, or designee should remind the alleged aggressor(s) and witnesses that retaliation against persons whom they believe might have reported the incidents or cooperated with the investigation is strictly prohibited and will result in disciplinary action.
+Once the allegations of the complainant are established, the Principal, Associate Principal, or designee will gather other evidence, which often involves interviews of the alleged aggressor(s) and/or other witnesses.
+If appropriate, the Principal, Associate Principal, or designee should remind the alleged aggressor(s) and witnesses that retaliation against persons whom they believe might have reported the incidents or cooperated with the investigation is strictly prohibited and will result in disciplinary action.